niharikab04/Techplement/README.md

    - Enter your username and password.

 3. **Logging In**:
-   - Once registered, click on the "Login" button.
+   - click on the "Login" button if you have an account.
    - Enter your registered username and password.

-4. **Exploring Content**:
+4. **Chat room**:
    - After logging in, you will see a chatroom.
-   -You can now send a message.
+   - You can now send a message.

 5. **Logging Out**:
    - When you're done using the application, click on the "Logout" button to securely log out of your account.